Xastir/Xastir/INSTALL.md

 This file is meant to replace the original "INSTALL" file that has been distributed with Xastir for years.

+> [!NOTE]
+> This document makes a lot of references to the xastir.org wiki site,
+> which has been experiencing frequent downtime and may be unreachable
+> more often than not.
+Please look at the Wiki on GitHub
+> at https://Xastir/Xastir/wiki for replacement, up-to-date
+> documentation.
+We apologize for the inconvenience.

 General build process: